loftuxab/alfresco-community-loftux/projects/installer/README_tomcat_linux.txt

 If you would like to have a range of document transformations available from within Alfresco, you need to install OpenOffice 1.1.4.
 This is entirely optional and can be done at any point after Alfresco has been installed.
-OpenOffice should be installed in C:\Program Files\OpenOffice.org1.1.4
+OpenOffice should be installed in /opt/OpenOffice.org1.1.4

 - Browse to http://download.openoffice.org/1.1.4/index.html
-- Download the Windows version
+- Download the Linux version
-- Install OpenOffice with defaults (except file associations, unless you wish to)
+- Install OpenOffice into your home directory, i.e. ~/OpenOffice.org1.1.4
 - Start one of the OpenOffice programs to go through initial registration, then close it
-- Rename the 'zstart_oo.bat' in 'C:\alfresco' to 'start_oo.bat'
+- Rename the 'zstart_oo.sh' in '~/alfresco' to 'start_oo.sh'
 - Stop and restart the Alfresco server if it is already running